 These are also some options that you can ingest to help you reduce stress and migraine pain.

 14. Soothe Your Stomach

 Some people get nauseous while suffering migraines.
 If you are one of those people, you should find a means to ease the nausea.
 Some things that help include peppermint tea or dry saltines.
 (1)

 Having a migraine is far from fun.
-To save yourself from the debilitating pain, try beating a migraine before it starts or treating it right away with one or more of the 15 ideas listed above, such as avoiding certain smells, breathing exercises, having sex, or using CBD oil.
+To save yourself from the debilitating pain, try beating a migraine before it starts or treating it right away with one or more of the 14 ideas listed above, such as avoiding certain smells, breathing exercises, or having sex.